SCCB services “life changing”

 “To do what you enjoy doing — for me, that’s success,” Patrick said one weekday morning as a steady line of customers left his store with their purchases.
 “Some people take time off, but when I’m here, it’s like I’m going on vacation.
 I enjoy coming here every single day.”

-Patrick is one of 61 licensed vendors currently operating vending facilities across the state, according to Ryan Skinner, Director of the Business Enterprise Program.
+Patrick is one of 61 licensed vendors currently operating 83 vending facilities across the state, according to Ryan Skinner, Business Enterprise Program Director.
 The program is made possible by the Randolph-Sheppard Act, which was enacted by Congress in 1936 and gives preference to people who are legally blind for the operation of vending and concession services on government properties.

 “The goal is that these individuals earn remunerative income that gives them financial independence,” Skinner said.
 “Once they start generating profit from the setup cost that we cover and are successfully running the business, the profits are all theirs.”